The Vermont Statutes Online

 (a)(1) There is hereby created the Board of Pharmacy to enforce the provisions of this chapter.

-(2) The Board shall consist of seven members, five of whom shall be pharmacists licensed under this chapter with five years of experience in the practice of pharmacy in this State.
+(2) The Board shall consist of eight members, five of whom shall be pharmacists licensed under this chapter with five years of experience in the practice of pharmacy in this State.
+One member shall be a pharmacy technician registered under this chapter.
 Two members shall be members of the public having no financial interest in the practice of pharmacy.

 § 2032.
 Powers; duties; limitations